Latest News from the Underworld

 052

-One of our androids
+One of our Androids

-is missing
+is Missing

 Surely it had a location chip like the others?
 So, how can it be missing?
 Where was its last known position?
 At what timestamp?
 Isn’t that next to the level three airlock?
 A note?
 What did it say?
 Going for a walk?
 What does it mean, bored?
 Is that possible?
 How can an android be bored?
 Not the only one?
 What are you talking about?
 Who is?
 How can machinery go on strike?
 How many?
 Did you say operations were calling?
 Can you ask them to wait for a second?
 What do they mean, those flashing lights on the console?